Duncan79/OmnitureTextLoader/README.markdown

 Looking to perform analysis with Hive instead of Pig?
 You can simply use the underlying InputFormat directly see [OmnitureDataFileInputFormat](https://github.com/msukmanowsky/OmnitureDataFileInputFormat).

+Note that this has been forked and updated to work with Pig 0.11.1 and Omniture vTBC.

 ## usage in pig
 To use `OmnitureTextLoader` in a Pig script, you will first have to register both the [InputFormat](https://github.com/msukmanowsky/OmnitureDataFileInputFormat) well as the UDF.